 The definite existence of such a trend is open to debate.
 At the same time, we can see some broad indication of it by studying how the terms of trade for different countries have changed over recent decades.
 The terms of trade for a country represent a measure of the ratio of the price of its exports to that of its imports.
 Thus an increase in the terms of trade augers well for the trading prospects of that country, whereas a decline suggests the opposite.
-Figure 2.14 plots changes in the terms of trade over the period 1980-93 figures/tot-eps-converted-to.pdf against per capita income.
+Figure 2.15 plots changes in the terms of trade over the period 1980-93 against per capita income.
 There is some indication that the relationship is positive, which suggests that poor countries are more likely than richer ones to face a decline in their terms of trade.
 Primary exports may underlie such a phenomenon.

-FIGURE 2.14.
-Changes in the terms of trade, 1980-93.
+Figure 2.16.
+Share of primary imports in total imports.
 Source: World Development Report (World Bank [1995]).